-This year, Bryant University took out mighty lacrosse powerhouse Syracuse.
+Recently, Bryant University took out mighty lacrosse powerhouse Syracuse.
 Most college counselors know Bryant as very strong for its business program; about 80% of students are management or business majors.
-Bryant’s 3,000+ student campus is located just a few miles outside of Providence, RI, and its 77% four-year graduation rate exceeds most UC campuses by almost 20%.
+Bryant’s 3,000+ student campus is located just a few miles outside of Providence, RI.
 Bryant is moderately generous with financial aid; a large proportion of students receive both loans and scholarships, though the school does not guarantee it will meet demonstrated need.
 Some students with no demonstrated need receive grants as well.
-Because of the heavy emphasis on business, Bryant is one of the few colleges in the country with more male than female students; the ratio is about 58%/41%.
+Because of the heavy emphasis on business, Bryant is one of the few colleges in the country with more male than female students.
 Average GPA for accepted students is 3.3; average SAT scores are around 1600-1700.
 Founded in 1863, Bryant celebrated its 150th anniversary in 2013!
-You can learn more about Bryant here and here.
+You can learn more about Bryant here.

 Here’s another one you may not have considered: Eckerd College.
 It’s also on Florida’s Gulf Coast, in St. Petersburg.
 One of the Colleges That Change Lives, Eckerd is well-known for its science and marine biology programs.
 But Eckerd is also one of the few colleges that is pet-friendly!!
 Check out their extensive resources for dog and cat-owning students!